NilaBlueshirt/make_lastz_chains_onPhx/README.md

 The make_lastz_chains folder is the code cloned from the original repo, version 2.8.0, at the time.
 In the parallelization folder, the nextflow_wrapper.py script has the modifications we added to work with the Phx slurm.
 It controls the nextflow behaviors.
 More info: https://training.nextflow.io/2.1/basic_training/debugging/#dynamic-resources-allocation

 The mamba env can be recreated from the yml file.
+Please see below for more details about the Kent binaries.

 <br />